edmodlabs/techsummer-site-master/src/docs/1.0.0/unit3/project.md

 # Building A World

 ## Project Goals
-Get ready to jump into the world of virtual reality development!
+Get ready to jump into the world of virtual reality (VR) development!
 By the end of the project, you will:
 * Get a first taste of how computer graphics can be used to create any world you can imagine.
 * Use a platform named Vizor to build a virtual world you can share with anyone.
-* Learn tips on how to design virtual worlds from engineers at Facebook.
+* See hands-on examples of how to design virtual worlds from engineers at Facebook.

 Want an idea of what you'll be able to build?
 Check out the following project built by someone else in Vizor.
 You can click and drag to change your view!
 <script src="//vizor.io/scripts/embed.js" data-vizorurl="//vizor.io/embed/edelblut/mountain_top_wip_02" ></script>